Tips for Creating A Customer-Centric Culture

 Obtain regular customer feedback and plan for improvement: Structure your feedback system to obtain daily, weekly, monthly quarterly feedback either through a Customer Relationship Management (CRM) technological platforms/database, online and other conventional media.
 The key objective must be understanding and analyzing customer behaviors, antecedents, consistency, the pattern of request key requirements and so on in order to improve their overall experience.
 The absence of a deliberately structured customer feedback system is tantamount to groping in the dark and relying on chance for any meaningful progress.

 The line between customer-centricity and profit-making must be drawn because it is costlier to focus on immediate profit-making objectives and experience a high customer attrition rate and an insignificant revenue base in the long term.
-Though establishing a pervasive customer-centric culture requires a huge investment in people and resources; a firm commitment from all and sundry, the long-term gains are enormous and self-sustaining because it guarantees high customer retention rate, larger customer base and consistent growth in revenue.
+Though establishing a pervasive customer-centric culture requires a considerable investment in people and resources; a firm commitment from all and sundry, the long-term gains are enormous and self-sustaining because it guarantees high customer retention rate, larger customer base and consistent growth in revenue.